Cryogenic Magnomechanics for Thermometry Applications

 Despite precautions taken to minimize heating of the YIG sphere by the RF drive, we still observe noticeable temperature rise when the drive signal was turned on (see Table~\ref{tab:compare_temperature}).
-The frequency shift of the mechanical spectrum indicates if heating is occurring.
+The frequency shift of the mechanical spectrum indicates if heating is occurring (Fig.~\ref{fig:homodyne_result}), although the mechanism of this shift is currently unclear.
 As one would expect, the higher input microwave power caused more heating in the sphere, producing up to $\sim\qty{10}{K}$ temperature difference between the YIG sphere and the stage temperature.
 However, higher drive power also yielded larger mechanical signals, as evidenced by the plots in Fig.~\ref{fig:homodyne_result}: the peaks are barely noticeable at $\qty{-14}{dBm}$ from the homodyne measurement, but are clearly visible at $\qty{-9}{dBm}$.